sheet848/Personal-Finance-App/README.md

 - transaction board on dashboard
 - recurring bill on dashboard
 - add expensecategory chart on dashboard
+- add Transaction to server and save it
+- spending velocity chart added in dashbaord

 ### Continuation
-- add Transaction to server and save it
-- monthy expense -> income needed or not, think about it
+- css to refine the app
+- update the dependency files -> package.json
+- upload in vercel and portfolio
+- create a readme.md

 ## Technology Used
 - NextJS